 The information in this document has been derived from legal requirements and sound educational practices.
-Accordingly, our school will be organized in such a way as to provide maximum opportunity for an orderly learning environment so that all students can achieve an excellent education.
+Accordingly, our school will be organized in such a way as to provide maximum opportunity for an orderly educational environment where all students will excel.
+We hope that we can work together in a spirit of cooperation.